Bi-directional Digital Twin and Edge Computing in the Metaverse: DT-assisted Edge Computing

 \subsection{Why DTEC for the Metaverse?}

-Building a virtual representation of large-scale physical space requires extending the fundamental DT concept towards massive twinning~\cite{hashash2022edge,han2021multi}.
-Fig.~\ref{DTEC}(a) illustrates the integration of massive twinning on the Metaverse cloud server to digitally represent a large-scale physical environment.
-Handling the intensive computation to maintain massive twining (e.g., model training) requires cooperative edge-cloud computing.
-Edge servers provide real-time services where data processing must be performed in real-time, while cloud servers perform computationally heavy tasks and handle the integration of heterogeneous DTs between edge servers.
-As such, edge computing not only assists in DT construction (as discussed above) but also enables an immersive Metaverse experience.

-After creating and deploying massive twinning on Metaverse servers, the Metaverse system must allow the users to access it through lightweight devices (HMDs, AR glasses, gloves, and other wearable devices) while providing an immersive user experience.
+After creating and deploying massive twinning on Metaverse servers (edge or cloud), the Metaverse system must allow the users to access it through lightweight devices (e.g., HMDs, AR glasses, gloves) while providing an immersive user experience.
 However, these devices have limited resources (e.g., battery and computing power).
-As such, resource-intensive tasks such as FOV prediction, image processing, and rendering cannot be directly executed locally on such devices.
+As such, resource-intensive tasks such as FOV prediction, image processing, and rendering cannot be directly executed locally.
 Edge computing allows Metaverse users to share communication resources (i.e., spectrum) and edge computing resources (i.e., caching memory and CPU frequency).
-With dynamic resource allocation, the Metaverse system can assign the resources fairly to the user, and ensure high quality of service (i.e., ultra-low latency, ultra-high reliability, high data rate, spectrum-efficient).
-This helps to overcome problems such as network congestion, system failure, and user abandonment caused by unfair resource allocation and provides heterogeneous users with multi-dimensional personal requirements (e.g., resolution preference, color sensitivity, and haptic sensitivity).